Esri/storymap-journal/README.md

 #### Where is the data stored?
 The Journal's data are stored in a Web Application Item in ArcGIS Online or Portal for ArcGIS.
 This include the narrative content, reference to the webmap(s), reference to the pictures, videos, web page and the settings.

-The image and videos that you select using the
+The image and videos that you include in your Journal using the builder are not copied in ArcGIS Online.
+You have to make sure that these medias as well as the webmaps you are using are accessible to your audience without unneeded authentication.

 #### Can I deploy Map Journal on Portal for ArcGIS?
 Yes, just deploy the application in the following folder `ArcGIS\Portal\webapps\arcgis#home\webmap\templates\MapJournal`.
 If this folder already contain a previous version, make sure to first clear the folder.
 Then refer your Portal documentation for instructions on publishing a new web application item and adding it to the web application gallery.
 If you choose to deploy the template in another folder, some configuration will be required (see index.html).